ORS-Consulting/ORS-openthermo/docs/Manual.md

 In general for validation against experiments the paper [@AndreasenStegelmann] which can also be accessed in the [preprint](https://doi.org/10.26434/chemrxiv-2025-00xzc-v2) is referred.
 The code for running the simulations matching the experiments are all included in the *test* folder in the [GitHUb repo](https://github.com/ORS-Consulting/ORS-openthermo/tree/main/tests) in the file *test-blowdown.py*.
 A few additional examples and validation cases supplementing these are presented in the following.

 ## API 521 pool fire
 A fictive example is made for an API 521 pool fire scenario for a horizontal vessel (ID 3 m/TT 10 m) half full of liquid.
 The input details are provided below.
-The simulation results are compared to simulations performed with the legacy depressuring utility in HYSYS.
+The simulation results are compared to simulations performed with the legacy depressuring utility in AspenTech HYSYS &#174;.
 The results are shown in [@Fig:API521_mdot], [@Fig:API521_pres] and [@Fig:API521_temp].
 As seen the match between the two programs is excellent.
 When applying the API 521 pool fire the heat load is added directly to the vessel inventory and vessel wall material temperature is not solved for.
 In the below example the heat load is applied to the wetted surface area (default setting).

 ```python
 from openthermo.vessel.blowdown import Blowdown